Estimated reading time: 5 minutes

 If you’re delivering a presentation, you must go into it with a plan.

-Even the most established speakers typically work with an outline, have notes, and a visual presentation to guide the discussion.
+Even the most established speakers typically work with an outline, have noted, and a visual presentation to guide the discussion.

 After you have a few dozen speaking events under your belt, it becomes easier to wing it—but it’s always a good idea to be prepared with ample notes as a backup.